 Intermap is creating and updating a worldwide database of location-based information which can be licensed to a broad group of customers as raw data.
-Whenever possible, Intermap adds value to the data to maximize the revenue from the license and the usefulness for the client.
+Whenever possible, Intermap adds value to the data to maximize the revenue from the license and the usefulness for the client while establishing continued annual revenue for the duration of the client's use of the value-add data.